-We're constanntly improving and updating the AMH.
-The January 2020 AMH includes the following updates that may interest you:
+We're constantly improving and updating the AMH.
+Here are some of the updates in the January 2020 AMH that may interest you:

-- new preparations for old drugs, e.e. faster-acting insulin aspart, long-acting SC buprenorphine (for opiod dependence)
+- new preparations of old drugs, eg faster-acting insulin aspart, long-acting SC buprenorphine (for opioid dependence)

 - updated information on the risk of breast cancer with HRT and a new dose of famciclovir for shingles